DarrenJAN/school-notes/3b/cs-486-notes.md

 <img src="./images/cs486-10.png" alt="alt text" style="zoom:100%;" />

 ## Chapter 3: Informed Search

 ### Using Knowledge

-- uninformed search uses no knowledge about the problem (looks at cost or distnace, never looks ahead to the goal); very general and expensive
+- uninformed search uses no knowledge about the problem (looks at cost or distance, never looks ahead to the goal); very general and expensive
 - informed search
   - we often have additional knowledge about the problem
   - want to encode that knowledge into the nodes